AdobeDocs/analytics.pt-BR/help/implement/js-implementation/c-variables/configuration-variables.md

 |---|---|---|---|
 | N/A | N/A | Caminhos &gt; Entradas e saídas &gt; Links de saída | "" |

-A variável *`linkExternalFilters`* é uma variável opcional usada em conjunto com *`linkInternalFilters`* para determinar se um link é um link de saída.
-Um link de saída é definido como qualquer link que leva um visitante para fora do site.
+A variável  variable is an optional variable used in conjunction with  to determine whether a link is an exit link. *`linkExternalFilters`**`linkInternalFilters`* Um link de saída é definido como qualquer link que leva um visitante para fora do site.
 Se a janela de destino de um link de saída for um pop-up ou a janela existente, isso não afeta o fato de o link aparecer ou não no relatório de links de saída.
 Os links de saída são rastreados somente se *`trackExternalLinks`* is set to 'true.'
-Os filtros em *`linkExternalFilters`* e *`linkInternalFilters`* não distinguem maiúsculas de minúsculas.
+The filters in  and  are case insensitive.*`linkExternalFilters`**`linkInternalFilters`*

 >[!NOTE]
 >
->Se não quiser usar *`linkExternalFilters`*, exclua-o ou defina-o como "".
+>If you don't want to use , delete it or set it to "".*`linkExternalFilters`*

-Os filtros listam no domínio *`linkExternalFilters`* e *`linkInternalFilters`* se aplicam ao caminho de qualquer link por padrão.
-Se *`linkLeaveQueryString`* estiver definido como 'true', os filtros serão aplicados a todo o URL (domínio, caminho e string de consulta).
-Esses filtros são sempre aplicados ao caminho absoluto do URL, mesmo se um caminho relativo for usado como valor href.
+The filters list in  and  apply to the domain and path of any link by default. *`linkExternalFilters`**`linkInternalFilters`* If  is set to 'true,' the filters apply to the entire URL (domain, path, and query string). *`linkLeaveQueryString`* Esses filtros são sempre aplicados ao caminho absoluto do URL, mesmo se um caminho relativo for usado como valor href.

 A maioria das empresas descobre que *`linkInternalFilters`* oferece a elas controle suficiente sobre links de saída de que elas não precisam *`linkExternalFilters`*.
 Using *`linkExternalFilters`* simply decreases the likelihood that an exit link is considered external.
 If *`linkExternalFilters`* has a value, then a link is considered only external if it does not match *`linkInternalFilters`* and does match *`linkExternalFilters`*.